 Louisville Parks and Recreation manages five public cemeteries including Meadow View, Western, Portland, Manslick and River Valley.
 In total, these five cemeteries amount to 35.685 acres.

 - Upper Jefferson Street

-The first public cemetery was located on Jefferson Street between Eleventh and Twelfth and was used as early as 1786.
-This earliest burial ground is referred to as the Upper Jefferson Street Cemetery.
+The first public cemetery in Louisville was located on Jefferson Street between Eleventh and Twelfth and was used as early as 1786.
+This earliest burial ground is referred to as the Cemetery.
 By 1820 this first cemetery was found to be filling up so fast that a need for additional burial space was soon to come.
 The site was made into a city park in 1880 and named Baxter Square for the mayor at the time.

-The second burial ground, Western Cemetery (approximately 10.2 acres), was established in 1830 between Fifteenth and Eighteenth Streets on Jefferson and referred to as the Lower Jefferson, or pioneer, cemetery.
+Approximately 10.2 acres, and was established in 1830 between Fifteenth and Eighteenth Streets on Jefferson and referred to as the Lower Jefferson, or pioneer, cemetery.
 The first Louisville city directory in 1832 includes a map by E. D. Hobbs that shows the "New Burying Ground."
 This second public burying ground officially closed in 1893, and many of those buried there were removed to other cemeteries.
 Today much of this cemetery lies in ruins, and only a few records remain.
 Many of the earliest citizens were laid to rest in this pioneer cemetery.

 Some few years after the opening of Western, a need for a new burying ground in the east was realized.
 The Johnston family farm, called Cave Hill, was purchased.
 The cemetery was dedicated on July 25, 1848.
 Cave Hill, located at 701 Baxter Avenue contains the largest number of burials to date.